Epicodus-Curriculum/shared-full-stack/git_rewriting_history.md

 #
 ```

-Let’s change the commit message at the top to _add welcome message to index.html_.
+Let's change the commit message at the top to _add welcome message to index.html_.
 We save and close the file, and now the changes are reflected in the Git history:

 ```shell
 $ git log --oneline